 Mental Stimulation For Your Hyper Cockapoo

 There’s so much pet tech available to dog owners that it’s pretty easy to find toys that can occupy your dog’s mind and body.
 We have a whole article that discusses pet tech for dogs, and you’ll find some excellent ideas if you’re stumped trying to entertain your Cockapoo.

 I love to play games in the house or the park with Luna.
 When we’re at home, I like to play a game I call “Find it.”
 I make Luna sit on the bottom step of the stairs while I go into the lounge to hide her favourite ball.
 Luna loves to play this game, and it’s a great way to keep her mentally stimulated because she has to search correctly to find her ball.
 Playing these games can be an excellent way to engage with your Cockapoo, especially on rainy days, when a quick out and back inside is the only thing we want.

 Another indoor game we play is hide and seek.
 For this one, my wife, Emma, joins in.
 Luna and I stay outside while Emma finds somewhere to hide in the house.
 Luna will play this game all day long if she can.

 Give Your Cockapoo Interactive Treat Balls Or DIY Puzzles

 If you don’t want to rack your brains thinking up different games and puzzles for your Cockapoo, why not try The Enrichment Box.
-All the things in your dog’s toy box stimulate and challenge their mind uniquely.
+Everything in your dog’s toy box stimulates and uniquely challenges its mind.
 You can now give your dog the best variety of things that will help them think while you save money at the same time.
-If you had to buy each item separately, you would pay much more.
+You would pay much more if you had to buy each item separately.